PietroLacommande/Neumann-Series/README.md

 Clone the repository:
 git clone https://github.com/yourusername/neumann-inverse-matrix.git

-## Liscnce
+## Licence

 This project is licensed under the MIT License

 ## Responsibility and Code Release Practices

-When releasing source code on GitHub, it is essential to follow responsible practices:
+When releasing source code on GitHub, it is essential to follow responsible practices.

--Clarity: Provide clear documentation (e.g., this README) to explain how to use the code effectively.
+- Pull requests must be validated by at least one team member
--Licensing: This repository is licensed under the MIT License, granting users the freedom to use, modify, and distribute the code while disclaiming liability.
+- Unit tests should be ran automatically in a CI/CD pipeline
--Issue Tracking: A GitHub issues page is available to report and track bugs, feature requests, or questions.
+- Syntaxic tests with tools like SonarCloud should also be ran to validate the code